 Although mostly centered on migration, talk of Latin American foreign policy has increased as the presidential primaries near.
 Presidential hopefuls have ripped into President Donald Trump’s immigration policy, especially focusing on his “zero tolerance” policy.
 South Bend, Indiana Mayor Pete Buttigieg has called it “dead wrong” and former Secretary of Housing and Urban Development Julian Castro has vowed to decriminalize migration and admit climate refugees who ask for asylum.

-But even as an already crowded pool of candidates gets bigger, with former Massachusetts Gov. Deval Patrick announcing his bid for the presidency and former New York City Mayor Mike Bloomberg weighing in a late entry, many candidates have failed to deliver plans on how they would work with Latin American countries to address the root causes that push Latin American and Caribbean migrants to seek a better life in the United States.
+But even as the crowded pool of candidates shakes up, with Senator Kamala Harris exiting the race and new candidates former Massachusetts Gov. Deval Patrick and former New York City Mayor Mike Bloomberg announcing their bids for the presidency, many candidates have failed to deliver plans on how they would work with Latin American countries to address the root causes that push Latin American and Caribbean migrants to seek a better life in the United States.

 Michael Bennet (U.S. Senator for Colorado)